Never bet on horse racing cruelty.

 For a large proportion of those who make it to the racetrack, the exertion of racing leads them to bleed into their lungs and windpipe (called Exercise-Induced Pulmonary Haemorrhage).
 A study carried out by the University of Melbourne found that 50% of racehorses had blood in the windpipe, and 90% had blood deeper in the lungs.

-Shape a kinder future for horses and pledge to never bet on cruelty
+Shape a kinder future for horses by pledging to never bet on cruelty.

 signatures and counting.